LiterallyJamie/Fetchify/README.md

 # YtDownloader

-An very simple GUI app to download YouTube videos in .webm format with a Dark-themed interface with selectable video quality With a progress bar!
+An very simple GUI app to download YouTube videos in .webm format with a Dark-themed interface with selectable video quality with a progress bar.

 <img width="499" height="403" alt="image" src="https://github.com/user-attachments/assets/a9fbae22-c709-41a2-8257-38cadcc5559c" />